acconeer/acconeer-python-exploration/docs/ref_apps/a121/breathing.rst

 GUI
 ---
-The following figure shows the Expolration tool GUI of the breathing reference application.
+The following figure shows the Exploration Tool GUI of the breathing reference application.

 The upper graph shows the inter and intra presence score.
 The highlighted section of the traces indicates the region where the breathing rate is being analyzed.

 The second graph shows the time series of the center point in the segment being analyzed.
-The neighbouring distances, also being analyzed, are not visualized to avoid cluttering the plot.
+The neighboring distances, also being analyzed, are not visualized to avoid cluttering the plot.

 Next, the third plot shows the power spectrum of the time series.
 The breathing rate is estimated as the peak location(plus interpolation as previously mentioned) of the PSD.

 Lastly, the lower plot shows the history of the estimated breathing rate.
-The solid blue line shows the estimated rate after each frame and the red dots show the output of the embedded implementation, outputing a new values when half of the buffer contains new data.
+The solid blue line shows the estimated rate after each frame and the red dots show the output of the embedded implementation, outputting a new values when half of the buffer contains new data.
 Here, the person has an initial breathing rate of 12 bpm, transferring to a higher rate around 19 bpm.

 .. image:: /_static/processing/a121_breathing_gui.png
     :width: 600